 The skin over the surgical site in your groin will be cleansed with an antiseptic

-Your surgeon will make an incision in your groin area to locate your femoral artery.
-This
+Your surgeon will make an incision in your groin area to locate your femoral artery

-He or she will place a catheter into that artery and thread it to your heart and through
+The surgeon will place a catheter into that artery and thread it to your heart and

-Your surgeon will also place other catheters in your heart to take measurements and
+Your surgeon may also place other catheters in your heart to take measurements and

 X-ray pictures during the procedure.